Traumi/foundryvtt-drag-ruler/README.md

 # Changelog

 1.12.13 (Stable)
-- Token will follow the designated path and not taking shortcuts accros walls sometimes
+- Token will follow the designated path and not taking shortcuts across walls sometimes

 1.12.12
 - Minor improvements for less powerful computers